AMITPANDEY9927/Voice-Controlled-Assistant/README.md

 5. View the recognized commands and responses on the webpage.

+## 📂 About HTML and CSS

+- The **templates/index.html** file is responsible for the web interface layout, buttons, status display, and examples of commands.
+- The **static/style.css** file styles the web interface with colors, animations, and layout adjustments for better user experience.
+- These files work together with Flask to provide a dynamic and interactive platform where the assistant listens for commands and displays the output in real-time.

 ## ⚙ Notes

 ✔ Works best on Windows because `pyttsx3` with `pypiwin32` is configured for it.